scolcoin/scolcoin_old/node/README.md

 Nodes Scolcoin
 ===========================

-PIONEERING NODE´S MANUAL

-How to create a Node?
+# How to create a Node?
 (Scolcoin)
 Physical characteristics of a Node Server:
 • Operating System Recommended Linux Ubunto 14.10
 • CPU: two cores
 • 6 GB RAM (guaranteed)
 • 500 GB disk space (SSD-boosted)
 • SSD boost

-What is a Node?
+# What is a Node?

 A node distributes your blockchain among the people who use your blockchain.
 The second characteristic of a node is that it verifies the transactions of your blockchain.

-How do I connect with a node?
+# How do I connect with a node?
 You can manually connect to a node using the following instructions from your wallet.

 1. Close your wallet and modify the file scolcoin.conf in the folder "% APPDATA% \ scolcoin \".